godotengine/godot-docs/classes/class_viewport.rst

 Draws vector lines over the viewport to indicate the movement of pixels between frames.

+\ **Note:** Only supported when using the Forward+ rendering method.

 .. _class_Viewport_constant_DEBUG_DRAW_INTERNAL_BUFFER:

 .. rst-class:: classref-enumeration-constant

 :ref:`DebugDraw<enum_Viewport_DebugDraw>` **DEBUG_DRAW_INTERNAL_BUFFER** = ``26``

-Draws the internal resolution buffer of the scene before post-processing is applied.
+Draws the internal resolution buffer of the scene in linear colorspace before tonemapping or post-processing is applied.

+\ **Note:** Only supported when using the Forward+ or Mobile rendering methods.

 .. rst-class:: classref-item-separator